"I think everyone should learn how to program a computer, because it teaches you how to think..." –Steve Jobs

 - Designed and created new curricula adopting open-source software libraries for graphic and interactive experiences.
 Impact: students are better prepared to meet the job requirements of local businesses or to continue to graduate school.

-- Implemented Looking Outward to expose students to the world of art and design: off-campus and guest lectures, art museums/gallery visits, networking for internship and job opportunities.
+- Launched Looking Outward to expose students to the world of art and design: off-campus and guest lectures, art museums/gallery visits, networking for internship and job opportunities.
 Impact: first exposure to a museum, invitation to shadow for a day at design firm.

 - Reorganized the design program course rotation to encourage a strong foundation in design, development of a personal creative process, and engender critical thinking prior to advanced topics requiring in-depth research and independent study.
 Began academic year 2017-2018.